 Here are some responses as I introduced our approach to deal with complexity using technology and our Areteium lean transformation toolkit.

-- A large regional finance/audit firm with a lean practice invited us to present to their partners and key CEO’s from manufacturing companies they serve.
+- A large regional finance/audit firm with a lean practice invited us to present to their partners and key CEO’s from companies in the manufacturing industry that they serve.
 None of them had ever seen anything comparable to what we are able to do with lean using a technology assist.
 The integration of value stream mapping with the ability to monetize the value stream performance using lean accounting was very appealing.
 On my end, it’s encouraging to meet a partner at a financial firm who embraces lean accounting as best practice.

 - A lean expert in an internal lean initiative at a multi-billion dollar manufacturing organization.
 The individual is very much a leader in people-focused lean.
 He reflected on his lean start in 2004 and has been waiting to see technology that embeds a truly lean philosophy—one that is both mature and comprehensive.